 For instructions on creating a local branch of MariaDB, see the Getting the MariaDB Source Code page.

 See the Generic Build Instructions page for general instructions on compiling MariaDB from the source.
 The source page has links to platform and distribution-specific information, including information on how we build the release packages.

 Running the most recent MariaDB version is generally the best choice.
-However, some organizations still use old or very old versions of MariaDB/MySQL.
+Note that there are long-term releases, maintained for five years, and short-term releases, maintained for one year.
+However, some organizations still use old or very old versions of MariaDB.
 An upgrade would probably require important changes in their applications, and sometimes they don't even have the sources of those applications.
-And the operating system could be very old and no longer supported by MariaDB.
-Those organizations can find old packages in the archive repository, which includes old versions starting from MariaDB 5.1:

 Where to Download MariaDBDownloading tarballs, binaries, packages, and the source code for MariaDB.